M-Hamza-Hassaan/Voluntarily-Teaching-DSA/README.md

 # Voluntarily-Teaching-DSA

-_In this repo I have saved my contribution to [iCodeGuru](https://icode.guru/)  with a LeetCode emphasis, supporting the technical development of underprivileged students.
+_In this repo I have saved my contribution to [iCodeGuru](https://icode.guru/)  with a LeetCode emphasis, supporting the technical development of Enthausiastic students.
 This repository features a curated collection of coding videos, created with dedication, to empower underprivileged students in their pursuit of excellence in technology._

-_iCodeGuru is a platform dedicated to empowering underprivileged yet determined students by providing access to top-notch learning resources.
+_iCodeGuru is a platform dedicated to empowering determined students by providing access to top-notch learning resources.
 This esteemed platform has a **community of more than 30,000 students** from which many have already secured scholarships for Masters and Ph.D in USA and other countries and many have achieved global recognitions._

 ### Lecture 1